shaunkatona/prosvcons/README.md

     	- public lists
     		- "allow others to edit" toggle
     - clean up login/signup stuff
+    - a SHARE button?
+    - admin views
+    - on blur add the pro/con

     Casey:
     	From a view page, some sort of "create my own list" button